Skip to main content

 How can I reduce the risk of exposure?

-All personnel handling bats or other potentially infected animals or materials MUST have a current rabies vaccination.
+All personnel handling bats or other potentially infected animals or materials MUST be experienced, have a current rabies vaccination and use appropriate personal protective equipment (PPE).

 Practise good hygiene principles when wearing PPE: